theseal/theseal.github.io/about.md

 permalink: /about/
 ---

-My name is Johan but I'm often called Sälen, Säl or TheSeal.
+My name is Johan but I'm more often called Sälen, Säl or TheSeal (or in profession, jocar).

 I'm some kind of computer guy working as a system administrator mainly with Linux.